-Bats are important and enjoyable parts of the Olympic ecosystem, where they are often seen as they feed on insects after dark.
+Bats are an important and enjoyable part of the Olympic ecosystem, where they are often seen as they feed on insects after dark.
 However, in the Pacific Northwest approximately 1% of bats are estimated to be infected with rabies and exposure can be fatal.

 An exposure to rabies most commonly occurs when a person is bitten by a rabid animal.
 It can also be transmitted when the saliva from a rabid animal comes in contact with a person's mouth, eyes, nose, or a fresh wound.